thorntail/thorntail/release/HOWTO_RELEASE.md

 * Wait for release to be available in Maven Central before continuing

+* Update next development version in `/boms/bom-certified/pom.xml` as it doesn't happen in the above command (Maybe add something to CI job to do this?).

 # Tag the examples repository

 * Checkout/rebase latest from https://github.com/wildfly-swarm/wildfly-swarm-examples